richterich/ansi-c/README.md

 ## Deployment

-After fetch this repository pass into root of repository.
+After fetch this repository create following folders at the same level:
-Create following folders:
 - A `build` folder for cmake generate files.
 - A `bin` folder for instalation of executable files.